|Union Corp. George French and at least three Confederates are buried|

 I know of at least 28 Union soldiers and 14 Confederates who were killed in action or mortally wounded during Stoneman's Raid.
 The Confederate toll is probably much higher, but records from the spring of 1865 are understandably lacking.
 Click on the links for their names and stories.

 Just one week earlier, Corp.
 French had been praised by Capt.
 Adam Kramer for his gallantry near Lexington, N.C.
-His gravestone indicates that he was posthumously promoted to captain, which would make him one of the last two Federal officers who died in the Civil War.
+He gravestone indicates that he was posthumously promoted to captain, which would make him one of the last two Federal officers who died in the Civil War.
 (The other was Massachusetts Lt.
 E.L.
 Stevens, who died the same day, April 18, in a South Carolina skirmish known as the Battle of Boykin's Mill.)

 Here are two dispatches from our war correspondent, Capt.
 Henry Weand of the Fifteenth Pennsylvania Cavalry.

 April 18, Lincolnton, N.C.: It was here that we lost the last man killed in our Regiment, Corp.
 Geo.
 J. French.
 He was on picket at the time, and was shot by a bushwhacker, dying shortly after being brought to camp.
 His gentlemanly manners had endeared him to all, and the loss was felt deeply.
 Before he died, he sent this message: "Tell mother and sisters that I die like a brave man and my comrades carried me from the field.The Lincoln Times-News wrote about the Civil War graves in a 2013 feature on Glen Thorpe, the sexton of St. Luke's Church.

 So far on this campaign, our loss has been very light, only fifteen men.
 [NOTE: Weand is probably including those who were wounded or captured.
 As far as I can tell, his regiment had only two men killed during Stoneman's Raid.]